devgateway/www.developmentgateway.org/blog_posts/2016-11-02-building-ims.md

 author: "Ionut Dobre and Martha Staid"
 title: "How to Build an Information Management System (one hurdle at a time)"
 excerpt: >-
   The United Nation Development Group’s Information Management System (IMS) is one of the largest software tools DG has ever built.
-With users in 131 UN Country Teams, the IMS tracks progress toward core UN goals on and coherence in 165 countries and territories....
+With users on 131 UN Country Teams, the IMS tracks progress toward core UN goals on and coherence in 165 countries and territories....
 thumbnail: assets/post-images/blueprint.jpg
 thumbnail-alt: "blueprint"
 images: